hr567/Ana/README.md

 Please note that testing Ana needs root permission to read and write to cgroups.

+If you find that the time usage is less than time limit but the status is TLE, try again with less `max_threads`.

 You can use `cargo test -- --test-threads=1` on some computers to avoid some testing mistake.